MS Zosima Shashkov Review and Specifications

 MS Zosima Shashkov was named after the Bolshevik commissar and minister of USSR's Sea and River Fleet Zosima Alekseyevich Shashkov.
 The motorship was last refurbished in 2013.

-Accommodations on the ship include 2 suites, 128 twins (2-bed cabin), 14 quads (4-bed cabin) and 10 singles (1-bed cabin).
+Accommodations on the ship include 2 suites, 128 twins (2-bed cabin), 7 quads (4-bed cabin) and 10 singles (1-bed cabin).
 All staterooms are outside (no interior cabins) and with large opening windows (except lower deck cabins with round-shaped, non-opening portholes).
 Each cabin as standard amenities offers central air-conditioning (individually controlled heating and ventilation system), private en-suite bathrooms (WC, shower, wash basin, hairdryer, towels, bath products), flat TV, radio, direct-dial phone, refrigerator, wardrobe, safe (in the closet), vanity mirror, writing desk with chair, bedside table, bed lights, 220 V power sockets.
-Suites additionally have coffee table, 2 armchairs, floor lamps.
+Suites additionally have double bed, sofa, coffee table, armchairs, cabinet, floor lamps.
 Ceiling height is 2,2 m.

 - Suites (location Boat Deck) are 2-room 27m2 cabins with separate living room-bedroom and 4x large windows (opening).
 Suites feature L-shaped sofa, low table, bedroom with King-size double bed, 2 wardrobes, console-mirror, TV.
 Suites can accommodate up to 3 passengers via folding bed.